70 AWESOME CHRISTMAS GIFTS FOR TRAVELERS (updated Dec 2022)

 We have these ones!

 Let’s be clear, this is THE best gift for a traveler.
-Of course, this is not the cheapest gift, so I can imagine you won’t go crazy and buy plane tickets for every traveler friend that you know. 😀
+Of course, this is not the cheapest gift, so I can imagine you won’t go crazy and buy plane tickets for every friend who loves to travel.

 But I’ll tell you this firsthand – getting 3 different plane tickets for your 30th birthday, it’s THE most awesome feeling in the world (You almost forget you’ll never be 20-something again.
 Almost.).